calenirwin/calenirwin.github.io/_posts/2025-09-13-welcome-to-jekyll.markdown

 ---
 layout: post
-title: "Building a Professional Data Science Blog with Jekyll"
+title: "Building a Blog with Jekyll"
-date: 2025-08-23 20:11:12 -0400
+date: 2025-09-13
 categories: [technology, data-science]
 tags: [jekyll, blogging, technical-writing, data-science, ai-generated]
 excerpt: "Exploring how Jekyll can serve as an excellent platform for technical blogging, especially for data scientists and researchers who want to share their work and insights."
 read_time: 5
 ---

-# Building a Professional Data Science Blog with Jekyll

 As a data scientist working in rail autonomy, I've found that having a professional blog is essential for sharing insights, documenting research, and connecting with the broader technical community.
-Jekyll has proven to be an excellent choice for this purpose.
+Jekyll and Github pages seemed like the obvious choice for a free and simple way to do so.

 ## Why Jekyll for Technical Blogging?